simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 {{< centerbutton href="https://amzn.to/3UkHVQ5">}}Get Your GL.iNet GL-SFT1200 (Opal) Today!{{< /centerbutton >}}

-[hgot07](https://hgot07.hatenablog.com/entry/2022/03/21/231715) and we have completed testing, in addition to the above, on other GL.iNet devices including the Mango, Slate and Beryl devices on both internal and external wireless interfaces.
+[hgot07](https://hgot07.hatenablog.com/entry/2022/03/21/231715) and we have completed testing, in addition to the above, on other [GL.iNet devices](https://amzn.to/3HRuU97) including the [Mango](https://amzn.to/42x2kDr) (Has storage issues however), [Slate](https://amzn.to/3wbIP7x) and [Beryl](https://amzn.to/492qHeK) devices on both internal and external wireless interfaces.

 ### Updating OpenWRT Packages for Hotspot 2.0 Support on OpenWRT